 CrypticRock.com – Most certainly.
 With The Moody Blues touring, your solo tour, and your new music, you have been very busy.
 With touring as heavily as the band does, is there a possibility of some new Moody Blues music?

 John Lodge – To be honest, I don’t know.
 I think if a record company got really excited; I think if you have a record company that is really excited and really believes in music, not just to make a quick buck.
 We were really lucky from day one, we had people that were real music people all the way through 2000.
-They were real music people, then they all disappeared.
+They were real music people, and then they all disappeared.
 Finding people who love music, who want to be part of it – but not from the performance point of view, or even your point of view – but people who want to motivate and promote music for music’s sake; not for how many Spotify hits they can get or how many records they can sell.

 CrypticRock.com – Very good point.
 We will see what happens, hopefully something will happen.